 Sheila Blackford received her B.A. from Mills College and her J.D. with Tax Law Concentration from McGeorge School of Law.
-A member of the Oregon State Bar since 2000, she is active with the American Bar Association Law Practice Management Division, where she was Editor-in-Chief of Law Practice magazine and Chair of the Law Practice Magazine Editorial Board 2011-2013, and currently is a member of the Section Council (2010-present), State and Local Bar Outreach Committee (2008-present), and Ethics Committee (2011-present).
+A member of the Oregon State Bar since 2000, she is active with the American Bar Association Law Practice Management Division, where she was Editor-in-Chief of Law Practice magazine and Chair of the Law Practice Magazine Editorial Board 2011-2013.
 She also served as a member of the track advisory board for ABA TECHSHOW (2007, 2008, 2009, 2012).
+Currently she is a member of the Section Council (2010-present), State and Local Bar Outreach Committee (2008-present), and Ethics Committee (2011-present).
+In 2014, she was nominated a Fellow of the American Bar Foundation.

 Ms. Blackford has been a Practice Management Advisor for the Oregon State Bar Professional Liability Fund since 2005.
 She is a member of the Adjunct Faculty at University of Oregon School of Law, teaching Law Practice Management.
 A former sole practitioner, she provides confidential practice management assistance to Oregon attorneys to reduce their risk of malpractice claims and ethics complaints.
 In addition to her legal experience, she has over 10 years of teaching and marketing experience.